DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-05-31-pwa-navigation.md

   {path: 'home', component: HomeComponent}
 ];
 ```
-Now you can test it out.
-You should be able to scroll the data on the home page.
-It should look something like this:
+Now you can test it out!
+You should be able to scroll the data on the home page and it should look like this:

 <img src="/images/interim1.png" height="400px">

 Coming along now!
-Now we need to add some navigation icons in.
+Next we need to add some navigation icons to our toolbars.
 Replace the html we added in footer-mobile.component.html with the html below.

 We're using `<mat-toolbar>` to create the toolbar look with Material's primary color.

 We're using flex layout to arrange the icons into a row with even spacing in between.

-And for each icon, we use a material icon with some associated text.
+And for each icon, we use a Material icon with some associated text.

 Be careful not to add too many icons.
 I used four here.
-On some devices you may be able to fit five but it starts to get cramped.
+On some devices you may be able to fit five, but it starts to get cramped.
 That's why I added the elipsis 'more' button which opens the sidenav and gives us more room for menu items.

 ```html
 <footer class="footer">